Vitols999/QMS-WIKI/DocDataSearch.md

   `not checked/not selected`).
 A change of the state implies a change of the displayed toolbar icon.
 * Select first the necessary states of the actions with on/off state.
 * Next click one of the actions that can't be checked.
 The corresponding action is carried out immediately.
-* Close the selection rectangle with a right click.
+* Close the selection rectangle with a right-click.

 ## Tagging data

 Data objects can be tagged with a rating and with keywords for easier search.
 To use this feature proceed as follows:

-* Goto the [workspace setup](AdvSetup#workspace-setup) window be clicking the menu entries `Workspace - Setup workspace`.
+* Go to the [workspace setup](AdvSetup#workspace-setup) window be clicking the menu entries `Workspace - Setup workspace`.
 * Select the option `Show tags in workspace tree`.
 Having done this a new column "Rating" is shown in the workspace window.
 * Select one or more data objects in the workspace.
 * Right-click on one of the selected data objects to open the context menu and click the menu entry `Set tags`.